MEng-Team-Project/MEng-Team-Project-ML/README.md

 Microservice designed to accept analysis batch / live jobs and information requests from a backend.

+## Assumptions

+- Only accepts .mp4 source files.
+This is enforced during video stream upload by only accepting .mp4 files and live streams should be converted using either ffmpeg dynamically, or when yolov7 outputs a video it also needs ffmpeg to convert it to a lower bit-rate .mp4.

 ## Utility Files

 - `check.py` is designed to verify the analytical information being